Enhancing Cyber-Resilience in Integrated Energy System Scheduling with Demand Response Using Deep Reinforcement Learning: Case Study

 Scenario 2: Includes HSD but doesn't apply IDR.

 Scenario 3: Excludes HSD but applies IDR.

 Scenario 4: Excludes HSD and doesn't apply IDR.

 Table \ref{tab4} reveals that our method yields higher profits across various scenarios, demonstrating resilience and economic efficiency in normal and cyber-attack conditions.
 In normal operation, profits increase significantly with the implementation of the IDR program, indicating effective user energy usage guidance.
 Under cyber-attack, our method's defensive training ensures less volatility and increased profits, showcasing the resilience of our decision-making network.
 Additionally, the involvement of HSD enhances IES's economic efficiency and resilience, mitigating attack damages by consuming excess heat load, as shown by notable profit increases with the attacks.
+The improvement in economic indicators demonstrates the resilience capabilities conferred by our proposed method.
+Profit calculations encompass not only the direct costs related to energy production and consumption but also potential penalties and losses that may be incurred in scenarios of network attacks.